Workcover QLD Rehabilitation

 Your treatment will be tailored to help you recover quickly and effectively.
 This might include:

-- Hands-on therapy like massage, joint mobilization, or dry needling to ease tension and improve movement.
+- Hands-on therapy like massage, joint mobilisation, or dry needling to ease tension and improve movement.

 - Exercise prescription with stretching, strengthening, and rehab exercises designed for your recovery.